hbctraining/variant_analysis/lessons/04_sequence_alignment_theory.md

 SAM_FILE=/n/scratch3/users/${USER:0:1}/${USER}/variant_calling/alignments/${SAMPLE}_GRCh38.p7.sam
 ```

 > **NOTE:** `$RIGHT_READS` uses the string manipulation we discussed in the `FastQC` lesson in order to swap the last parts of their filename.
-We also uses `basename` to parse out the path from a file and when coupled with an argument after the filename, it will trim the end of the file as well as we can see with the `$SAMPLE_NAME variable.
+We also use `basename` to parse out the path from a file and when coupled with an argument after the filename, it will trim the end of the file as well as we can see with the `$SAMPLE` variable.

 We can **now add our command for running `bwa`** and utilize the variables we created above: